 Tete is also rich with history, situated right in the middle of the gold route which led from central Africa to Sofala port where the valuable metal was shipped to the Arab world.
 If you stay here on business be sure to explore the old architecture blending now with the new concrete and steel structures, the wonderful restaurants and the Samora Machel bridge over the wide Zambezi.

 We recommend you stay at the Hotel Zambeze – yes, right on the river!
 Close to the airport and recently renovated, this Mozambique hotel boasts 84 chic rooms with room service, Wi-Fi, phones, satellite TV, mini bars, private verandas and a laundry service.
-Appreciate the conference facilities and staff who can organize seminars of all sizes and expectations – catering and technology requirements are of world class quality!
+Appreciate the conference facilities and staff who can organise seminars of all sizes and expectations – catering and technology requirements are of world class quality!

 Sofala is vast and best known for its wildlife and dense forests.
 Its capital, Beira, and its proximity to the mind-blowing national parks of Gorongosa and the Zambezi Delta are huge attractions for business people.
 Picture the magnificent floodplains, fever tree forests and endless wilderness of Gorongosa, a must on your bucket list whether you are in the province for business or leisure.